 The law recognises that in certain events which are beyond the control of a party that it is not fair for that party to have to continue to comply with the contract.
-In light of COVID-19 it is prudent to consider if the pandemic might be a trigger for this in your contracts.

 The first step is to check what the contract actually says.
 It won’t apply if there is no such provision in the contract.
 Normally it will be called a “Force Majeure” clause.
 The courts will generally have a high standard if a party wants to rely on this as a grounds to not fulfill the contract.
 The sort of factors which will be relevant are: